-Diamonds are the most precious and eternal of all the gemstones.
-Mankind, for centuries, has been allured by their exquisite beauty, inner fire, and unique physical qualities.
-Each stone is endowed with a character exclusively its own, and therefore, no two diamonds are alike.
+Diamonds are the most precious and eternal of all gemstones.
+Humankind, for centuries, has been allured by its exquisite beauty, inner fire, and unique physical qualities.
+Every stone is endowed with a character exclusively its own, and therefore, no two diamonds are alike.

-One of the 4C’s of diamonds, diamond color has a huge impact on the value of the diamond, which makes it an important consideration when buying a diamond.
+One of the 4C’s of diamonds, diamond color, has a significant impact on the value of a diamond, which makes it an important consideration when buying a diamond.
 But what is diamond color?

 Diamonds occur in two colors naturally :

-Clear Diamonds: The clearer a diamond is, the greater is its value as it reflects more light.
-So, the most expensive diamonds are the ones which are colorless, whereas stones with yellowish tint have lesser worth.
+Clear Diamonds: The clearer a diamond is, the greater its value is because it reflects more light.
+So, the most expensive diamonds are colorless, whereas stones with a yellowish tint have lesser worth.
 What is to be noted is that it’s very rare to find a diamond that doesn’t have any color at all.

-Natural or Fancy Colored Diamonds: Natural or fancy colored diamonds are extremely rare to find, which makes them more precious and expensive.
+Natural or Fancy Colored Diamonds: Natural or fancy colored diamonds are scarce to find, making them more precious and expensive.
 It is estimated that only one in every 10,000 diamonds possesses natural color and is referred to as ‘colored diamonds’.
-Diamonds are found in almost any naturally occurring color, including yellow, green, purple, blue, orange and pink.
+Diamonds are found in almost any naturally occurring color, including yellow, green, purple, blue, orange, and pink.